kunalabichandani/kunalabichandani.github.io/_posts/2019-07-11-how-to-use-instagram-dm-on-your-mac-free-no-third-party-apps.md

 ---
-title: How to use Instagram DM on your Mac (free, no third-party apps, 60 sec setup)
+title: How to use Instagram DM on your Mac (free, no third-party apps)
 layout: post
 date: 2019-07-13 22:44
 image: